Lillard scores 50, Blazers rally past Pelicans 125-124

 PORTLAND, Ore.
+(AP) — Damian Lillard has led some memorable comebacks and made some clutch game-winners, but to him, this win was noteworthy.

-(AP) — Damian Lillard had 50 points and 10 assists, and the Portland Trail Blazers came from behind to beat the New Orleans Pelicans 125-124 on Tuesday night.
+Lillard had 50 points and 10 assists, and the Portland Trail Blazers came from behind to beat the New Orleans Pelicans 125-124 on Tuesday night.

-Lillard, who finished with six 3-pointers, made two clutch free throws with 1.2 seconds left for for Portland, which trailed New Orleans by as many as 17 points.
-It was Lillard’s fifth game this season with 40 or more points.
+Lillard, who finished with six 3-pointers, made a pair of free throws with 1.2 seconds left for Portland, which rallied from a 17-point deficit with some six minutes remaining.
+He scored 20 of his points in the final quarter.

+“I think with how it happened and the position we were in down the stretch, this will be one I remember,” Lillard said.

 Brandon Ingram scored 30 points and Zion Williamson added 28 for the Pelicans.
 Lonzo Ball had 11 points and a season-high 17 assists.